he426100/awesome-stars-he426100/README.md

 *   [chrisboulton/php-resque](https://github.com/chrisboulton/php-resque) - PHP port of resque (Workers and Queueing)

 *   [filp/whoops](https://github.com/filp/whoops) - PHP errors for cool kids

-*   [PHPSocialNetwork/phpfastcache](https://github.com/PHPSocialNetwork/phpfastcache) - A high-performance backend cache system.
-It is intended for use in speeding up dynamic web applications by alleviating database load.
-Well implemented, it can drops the database load to almost nothing, yielding faster page load times for users, better resource utilization.
-It is simple yet powerful.

 ## TypeScript